drikusroor/dutch-postal-code-city-coordinates/README.md

 ### Postcodetabel json

-The entry file `index.js` then converts and writes this to a json file `data/postcodetabel.json`, which is then archive due to Github's file size restrictions.
+The entry file `index.js` then converts and writes this to a json file `data/postcodetabel.json`, which is then archived due to Github's file size restrictions.
 It has the following structure:

 ```json
 [